JacquesJay/JacquesJay/README.md

 - 👀 I’m interested in frontend things, ( I'm a beginner)
 - 🌱 I’m currently learning CSS and going to Javascript
 - 💞️ I’m looking to collaborate on anything about I'm learning
-- 📫 How to reach me jaksonbrj@gmail.com (any kind of help and tips would be great)
+- 📫 How to reach me jaksonbrj@gmail.com (any kind of help and tips would be great).

 <!---
 JacquesJay/JacquesJay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.